 The key design parameter affecting the estimates of change is the overlap between successive samples.
-Maintaining high overlap between repeats of a survey is operationally convenient, since many sampled units have been located and have some experience of the survey.
-High overlap also improves the estimates of lag one movement in cases where a unit's responses for an item are highly correlated between successive periods.
+High overlap improves the estimates of lag one movement in cases where a unit's responses for an item are positively correlated between successive periods.
+Maintaining high overlap between repeats of a survey is also operationally convenient, since many sampled units have been located and have some experience of the survey.